 Hiring in India is different than hiring employees in any other country.
 Companies are hierarchical, and negotiations are known to be slow-moving.
-In addition to following the country’s cultural norms, you’ll also have to meet every India employment compliance law while getting your new branch off the ground.
+In addition to following the country’s cultural norms during the process of staffing and recruiting, you’ll also have to meet every India employment compliance law while getting your new branch off the ground.
 Luckily, Globalization Partners can help.
 We’ll hire employees on your behalf so that you can get started sooner, and we can help you through the setup process by acting as your subsidiary.

 How to Hire Employees in India